Reduced treatment costs for sperm sharers

-If you need IVF yourself and you have a particularly healthy sperm count, it may be possible for you to participate in our sperm-sharing programme, and receive a free standard IVF treatment package.
+If you need IVF yourself it may be possible for you to participate in our sperm-sharing programme, where you can receive a free standard IVF treatment package to reduce the overall cost of your own treatment (see the table below for details of what is included in the package).

 How does it work?

 Bourn Hall was one of the first clinics to introduce a sperm sharing programme.
-It offers help to others whose only hope of a family is through sperm donation, and it also benefits the sharer; in return for sharing your sperm, you and your partner will receive our IVF treatment package free of charge.
+It offers help to others whose only hope of a family is through sperm donation, and it also benefits the sharer; in return for sharing your sperm, you and your partner will receive our standard IVF treatment package free of charge (see table below).

 |Sperm Sharers||Free of charge|